Phantom Singer: Winning contestants of Season 3

+Winning contestants of Season 4

 Phantom Singer All Star

 A twelve-episode All Star special was aired from January to April 2021.
 It featured the top three quartets from all three seasons.
 Yoon Sang and Bada, both of whom had been part of the panel of producers, returned and were joined by a "celebrity fan" panel composed of idol singers, actors and comedians.
 Due to COVID-19 restrictions, there was no audience in the studio; instead the "live audience" joined via live stream and the feed was projected on the screen behind to simulate the presence of a studio audience.

 As this special was not a competition, there was no "knock out" format or elimination.
 Instead, the quartets compete against one another for the trophy and a special prize (mostly foodstuff or coupons).
 They were assigned seven missions to complete and the winner was named "MVP" and got to keep the trophy on their table for the entire next round until relinquishing it to the next winner.
 The first mission required quartet members themselves to vote for quartets other than their own while the rest counted votes only from the celebrity panel and the live audience.
 In the final episode, entitled "Phantom Singer Friends", all nine quartets are reshuffled based on similar song preferences and specially-formed quartets performed the selected song together in their own style.

 Prior to filming, the quartets draw lots to determine the performance order.
 The nine celebrity panelists will vote and the quartet will be crowned "All Stars" if they receive a star (vote) from each panelist.
 The final ranking is determined by combining the votes of the celebrity panel, live audience and the other quartets not performing.
 The winning team is in bold.

 Each quartet nominates another quartet to go up against.
 One quartet picks a duel to join, making it a three-way battle.
 The winning team is in bold and the team with the most votes is named overall MVP.